 Wind erosion, water erosion and freeze-thaw erosion together affect 95.4% of China’s drylands (FIG. 1c).
 More than half (56.2%) of drylands affected by wind erosion (mostly in the northwestern and northern arid and hyper arid regions) experience at least strong erosion (>5000 tons km-2 yr-1) (Supplementary Table 2).
 Drylands affected by water erosion and freeze-thaw erosion are predominantly influenced by minor, mild or moderate erosion (<5000 tons km-2 yr-1) (FIG. 1c).
 Frost weathering is commonplace in colder high altitude climates of drylands on the Qinghai-Tibet Plateau36,37.
 Other processes such as salinization and alkalization can enhance desertification in drylands.
 Indeed, salinization affects approximately 0.17 million km2 of China’s arid and semi-arid regions where the surface soil is rich in sodium chloride and sulfate (> 0.3%)38.

 Aridity and overgrazing are important drivers of widespread declines in biodiversity, ecosystem functioning and services in China’s arid and semi-arid grasslands32,39.
 Structural equation modelling (SEM) demonstrates the relative importance of different drivers of ecosystem functioning in drylands (Supplementary Information).
-Plant species richness had positive effects on both plant productivity and soil carbon content, whereas aridity negatively effects plant species richness, plant productivity, and soil carbon content (FIG. 2).
+Plant species richness had positive effects on both plant productivity and soil carbon content, whereas aridity negatively effects plant species richness, plant productivity, and soil carbon content (FIG. 2a).
 Similar results have been reported using dryland databases at regional, continental and global scales6.
-The effects of species richness on plant productivity and soil carbon content outweigh those of aridity: 0.55 versus -0.02 for plant productivity and 0.11 versus -0.02 for soil carbon content, respectively.
+The effects of species richness on plant productivity and soil carbon content outweigh those of aridity: 0.55 versus -0.02 for plant productivity and 0.11 versus -0.02 for soil carbon content, respectively (FIG. 2a).
 The effects of plant species richness on plant productivity and soil carbon content were greater than those found in other global drylands6.
 These results suggest that biotic attributes can buffer negative effects of aridity, and therefore are more important drivers of China’s dryland functioning.

 China’s drylands are experiencing increasing frequency and intensity of precipitation and drought40.
 Climate projections point to a greater risk of extreme events (for instance, rainstorms and droughts) and aridification [G] in arid and semi-arid regions41,42, with the semi-arid regions particularly sensitive to climate change43,44.
 The frequency of extreme precipitation in the northwest increased by 16.13% during 1985-2007 compared to 1961-1984 (Ref45).
 In parts of the north drylands, the frequency and intensity of drought extremes exceeded 10% during the past 50 years45.
 Decreasing precipitation and increasing temperatures enhance soil drying, leading to decreased evapotranspiration and increased sensible heat flux and temperature22, and a completely dry soil layer, desertification and dryland expansion (FIG.3)46.